Concentration bounds for temporal difference learning with linear function approximation: The case of batch data and uniform sampling: Extension to Least Squares Regression

 \section{Extension to Least Squares Regression}

-In this section, we describe the classic parameter estimation problem using the method of least squares, the standard approach to solve this problem and a low-complexity alternative using stochastic approximation.
+In this section, we describe the classic parameter estimation problem using the method of least squares, the standard approach to solve this problem and the low-complexity SGD alternative.
+Subsequently, we outline the fast LinUCB algorithm that uses a SGD iterate in place of least squares solutions and present the numerical experiments for this algorithm on a news recommendation application.